How exactly do you turn on/off your hearing aid?

 Each hearing aid device has its own unique mode to be turned on and turned off.
 Although the action of turning on and off a device is quite simple, it is necessary to perform it in the correct manner so the device can be kept in good condition over time.

-• the battery has not been inserted properly
+• The battery is not properly inserted.

-• the tubes are tangled or compressed
+• The tubes are tangled or compressed.

-• there is condensation inside the tubes
+• There is condensation inside the tubes.

 Turning your hearing aid off